Explore health content from A to Z.

 You will be reminded to empty your bladder prior to the start of the procedure.

 A needle will be inserted through the numbed skin and into the subarachnoid space where the spinal fluid is located.
-You may feel some pressure while the needle is inserted, but you must remain still during the insertion of the needle.
+You may feel some pressure while the needle is inserted, but you must stay still during the insertion of the needle.

 The radiologist will remove some of the spinal fluid from the spinal canal.
 Next, a portion of contrast dye will be injected into the spinal canal through the needle.
+You may feel a warming sensation when the contrast dye is injected.

 The X-ray table will be tilted in various directions to allow gravity to move the contrast dye to different areas of your spinal cord.
 You will be held in place by a special brace or harness.
-More contrast may be administered during this process through the secured lumbar puncture needle.
+More contrast may be given during this process through the secured lumbar puncture needle.

 You may experience discomfort during the myelogram.
 The radiologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.